 Park County ranks in the middle of all Montana counties with the 26th lowest poverty rate, just behind Gallatin County.
 An estimated 12.6% of Park County residents, and 13.4% of Park County children, are living at or below the federal poverty line.

 Source: American Community Survey 5-year estimates, table S1701.

-2017 saw a rise in the number of cases compared to the downward trend that was ongoing from 2012-2016.
+2021 saw another decline in the number of cases compared to the upward trend from preceding years.

-From 2017 to 2018, there were less drug related offenses than previously.
+From 2020 to 2021, there were fewer drug related offenses than previously recorded.

 The U.S. Centers for Disease Control and Prevention has noted that adverse childhood conditions, including child abuse and neglect, impact long-term well-being.
 Included at right are data on child abuse in Park County from the state of Montana to better understand and address these trends.

 High school graduation rates in Park County have generally been higher than the state average for the last five years.

 With the understanding that extensive, nationwide research has shown that children’s early experiences and relationships provide the foundation for all of their future learning, behavior, and health, the following key data points on early childhood have been included.
 The caseload is down in 2020 due to COVID.

 Licensed Child Care Providers